Questions about the course

 - The AP U.S. Government and Politics Course and Exam Description (CED) (.pdf/2.0MB) defines the redesigned course and exam.
 If you only download one thing this year, make it this.

-- The Project Guide from the CED (.pdf/837KB), which explains the project requirement for the redesigned course.
+- The Project Guide available in the CED, which explains the project requirement for the course.

 - Professional development such as one-day workshops, online modules, and weeklong AP Summer Institutes are great for novices and experts alike.